Stephen-Gates/report-gallery/docs/questions.md

 # Questions you can answer with LeanIX reports

 - The questions below are arranged by the factsheets involved in answering the question.
   - Questions answered by using a built-in view are shown as sub-questions.
   - Questions based on a view using tags are marked with *[tags]*.
 Tags are unique to your LeanIX implementation.
   - Where I don't know how best to phrase a question, there may be an alternative phrasing as a sub-question, marked with *[alternative]*.
-    - My leaning is to put the factsheet that provides the answer as the first part of the question but sometime this doesn't sound natural.
-    - If questions are phrased how people commonly ask, then it will be easier to turn this resource into a [chatbot](https://stephen-gates.github.io/chatbot/site/). :fontawesome-solid-robot:{: .grey }

 ## User Groups

 1. [What user groups are part of, or interact with, our organisation?][inventory]
-    1. Which user groups are #internal to our organisation? *[tags]*
+    1. Which user groups are "internal" to our organisation? *[tags]*
-    1. Which user groups are #external to our organisation? *[tags]*
+    1. Which user groups are "external" to our organisation? *[tags]*
-    1. Which #external user groups use our #internet channel? *[tags]*
+    1. Which "external" user groups use our "internet channel"? *[tags]*
 1. [How are user groups structured?][factsheet-map-user-group]
 1. [What applications support user groups?][landscape-application-user-group]
-    1. Which applications do #external user groups use? *[tags]* <!-- this requires an internal/external tag on the user group factsheet -->
+    1. Which applications do "external" user groups use? *[tags]* <!-- this requires an internal/external tag on the user group factsheet -->
 1. [Where are application users located?][location-application-usage]